 4 – Your can Line Dry Clothes Inside and Outside

-Growing up, my mum would line dry laundry in the garden during the summer months and in our basement during winter.
-I know people who line dry outside year round resulting in the occasionally frozen clothes on the line.
+Growing up, my mum would line dry laundry in the garden during the summer months and dry the clothes indoors in our basement during winter.
+I know people who line dry clothing outdoors year round resulting in the occasionally frozen clothes on the line.
 They always thaw out at some point, you know.

 5 – Line Drying is a Meditative Action

 Pick up the item, shake it, hang it.
 Repeat.
 For me at least, hanging laundry on a line comes very close to meditating and it’s a great opportunity to be mindful.